Pi-hole and Unbound on Raspberry Pi 4: Private DNS and Network-Wide Ad Blocking

 1https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts

-This list provides a baseline set of advertising and tracking domains.
+This provides a baseline set of advertising and tracking domains.

 1pihole -g